 Let's get to the basics, shall we?

-What is end-to-end test?
-We define it as a test that spans potentially multiple UIs and performs testing from an end-user's perspective.
+What is an end-to-end test?
+We define it as a test that can potentially span multiple UIs and perform testing from an end-user's perspective.

-Well, Selenium is not a good fit for neither cross-system testing nor for testing from end-user's perspective.
+Well, Selenium is not a good fit for neither cross-system testing nor for emulating a user’s real world experience.

 How does Selenium work?